IT security in hybrid working models

 - Use secure, unique passwords for applications and services

-- Keep documents and equipment inaccessible to unauthorised persons
+- Keep documents and devices inaccessible to unauthorized persons

-One way to implement many of the above measures is through Mobile Device Management (MDM).
+Mobile device management (MDM) is one way of implementing many of the measures mentioned above.
 This gives IT departments full visibility and control over all devices.
-After registering the device once in the MDM software, it can then be easily managed, secured and monitored remotely from a central location.
-It does not matter whether the devices are company-owned or private.
+Once the device has been registered once in the MDM software, it can then be easily managed, secured and monitored remotely from a central location.
+It doesn't matter whether they are company-owned or private devices.

-A wide range of functions and configurations can be set up via the console of an MDM software.
-The features of an MDM solution include, for example:
+A wide range of functions and configurations can be set up via the MDM software console.
+The features of an MDM solution include, for example

-- Deployment and updating of apps and applications
+- Provision and updating of apps and applications

 - Access management for individual users or roles

-- Enforcement of security policies, such as password strength
+- Enforcement of security guidelines, such as password strength

 - Device encryption